sangjae4309/docs-gem5/external_simulator/ramualtor2.markdown

 ```
 - Above tree shows overall files which requires modification to integrate gem5 and ramulator2 and its path

-{: .warning }
-This docs mainly guides only modification on gem5 source files.
-To set-up ramulator2 local file, please refer to [ramulator2 documentation.](https://github.com/CMU-SAFARI/ramulator2)

-{: .important }
+{: .note }
-You can get all complete code at [my github.](https://github.com/sangjae4309/gem5_ramulator2)
+You can get all complete code at [my github.](https://github.com/sangjae4309/gem5_ramulator2).
+This docs mainly guides how to integrate ramulator with gem5 and its required modification.
+To run ramulator2 locally, please refer to [ramulator2 official repo](https://github.com/CMU-SAFARI/ramulator2)

 -----